nkanungo/EVA6/MNIST_99.4_Accuracy_8k Parameters/README.md

 Nest Steps
 ============
-Let’s see if we can improve the accuracy further or reduce the parameters further to achieve the same result
+Let’s see if I can improve the accuracy further or reduce the parameters further to achieve the same result